 If you notice any of these symptoms, call an ambulance immediately, even abroad.
 Always keep the emergency number ready so you can react quickly.
 The diagnosis can be made in the hospital abroad so primary medical care can be given.
 But in order to avoid subsequent damage and to enable optimal rehabilitation, a swift medical repatriation to for e.g. a UK or US specialist clinic is highly recommended.

 A stroke abroad: medical repatriation

-In another case a tourist suffered a stroke in Morocco.
+In another case, a tourist suffered a stroke in Morocco.
 He was taken to a hospital where he was given emergency treatment and medical care for a few days.
-The doctors advised, however, that his treatment should be followed by rehabilitation in a hospital, in order to minimise any subsequent damage.
-The contacted the attending doctors and organised a rapid medical repatriation in an ambulance jet within a single day.
+The doctors advised, however, that his treatment should be followed by rehabilitation in a hospital, in order to minimize any subsequent damage.
+We contacted the attending doctors and organised a rapid medical repatriation in an ambulance jet within a single day.
 The experienced medical personnel and modern equipment on board meant it would have been possible to intervene at any time if an emergency had occurred.

 Going on holiday after a stroke

 Anyone who has already suffered a stroke and has been successfully rehabilitated should choose their holiday destination very carefully.
 For example, the hotel or resort should not be more than 600 metres above sea level.
 In addition, travelers should avoid too much sunshine and heat while on holiday.
 Make sure you stay mainly in the shade and always drink enough fluid.
 On the journey to their holiday destination, motorists should be careful not to put themselves under strain or get into stressful situations during the peak holiday season.
 Air travel can be less stressful but is also associated with corresponding changes in air pressure.
 Therefore, make sure you get up regularly during the flight to encourage good circulation.